-Tanzania-Experience believes in corporate responsibility.
-For us this means not only caring for our clients but also looking after our employees, the environment and local communities in areas we are operating in.
+At Tanzania-Experience, we believe in corporate responsibility.
+For us this means not only caring for our guests but also looking after our employees, the environment and local communities in the areas we operate in.

-Tanzania-Experience is a licensed member of the Tanzania Association of Tour Operators (TATO) and also subscribes to the ethics of the Interpretive Guide Society of which the company is a corporate member.
-The company is also a member of Atta (African Travel & Tourism Association) and ATTA (Adventure Travel Trade Association).
+Tanzania-Experience is a licensed member of the Tanzania Association of Tour Operators (TATO) and also subscribes to the ethics of the Interpretive Guide Society.

-Our safari and mountain guides were all born and raised in East Africa and have excellent guiding skills.
-Regular internal and external training courses ensure a high level of customer care.
-These courses include first-aid-trainings, language courses, guiding skills and specific oxygen trainings for mountain guides.
+Our safari and mountain guides receive regular internal and external training courses to promote lifelong learning and skills development.
+These courses include first-aid-trainings, language courses, guiding skills and specific oxygen trainings for our mountain guides.

-As a tour company based in East Africa we naturally see the environment as our most precious asset and try to keep our impact as slight as possible.
-Our driver guides follow strict rules to avoid disturbance of wildlife or damaging the nature (e.g. by driving off road inside the national parks).
+That’s why we aim to keep any impact on the environment as small as possible.
+Our safari guides follow strict rules to avoid disturbance of wildlife or damaging ecosystems (e.g. by driving off road inside the national parks).
 We have implemented several initiatives to reduce our waste and CO₂ emissions.
 This includes recycling water bottles and using LPG gas and bio waste briquettes for cooking.

-Charity starts at home.
-The best way to uplift a community is by employing them.
-Tanzania-Experience employs 100+ local people which in turn ensure the education and feeding of hundreds of dependants.
+The best way to uplift a community is by creating jobs.
+Tanzania-Experience employs more than 100 people from the local community which in turn ensures the livelihood and education of hundreds of dependants.

-A company’s success is directly linked to the success of those around it and Tanzania-Experience keeps improving these relationships.
+A company’s success is directly linked to the success of those around it and at Tanzania-Experience, we value and promote these relationships.